 My name is Szymon and I’m a PhD student in the ANU School of Philosophy.
 I did my MA in philosophy in the Institute of Philosophy, Jagiellonian University.
-I work in Buddhist philosophy, epistemology, and logic and philosophy of logic.
+I work in Buddhist philosophy, epistemology, and philosophy of logic.
 In my thesis I analyse what Dharmakīrti says about contradictions and I develop an epistemic approach to logical paradoxes.
 I’m also interested in philosophy of language and the history of philosophy in India.

 You can read some of my research below: